 - And a separate button to turn off display lights.

 Levoit Core 300 noise level is between 24-50dB thanks to QuietKEAP™ Technology, and it uses 45 watts of energy on average.
 If used 24/7, that’s around $40 – $50 per year, depending on your speed.

 Both air purifiers are perfect for small rooms.
 AirDoctor 1000 can purify 235 sq. ft. large rooms every 12 minutes, but Levoit Core 300 – 219 sq. ft., so that’s pretty close.

 Noise level and power consumption are very similar.
 Also, the CADR rating is pretty close.

-Both units have touch controls on the top – easy to understand and use.
+Both units have touch controls on the top – which are easy to understand and use.
 They have very similar features.
-Levoit model has 4 options for timer – 2, 4, 6, or 8hrs while on AirDoctor, you can set anything between 1 up to 24hrs by adding 1 hour at each step.
+Levoit model has 4 options for the timer – 2, 4, 6, or 8hrs; on AirDoctor, you can set anything between 1 to 24hrs by adding 1 hour at each step.
 So that’s a point for AirDoctor.

 AirDoctor 1000 Vs. Levoit Core 300 Air Purifier – How Do They Work?

 AirDoctor 1000 uses a high-powered filtration system – a pre-filter attached to the outside of the UltraHEPA™ filter.
 Complementing this, it also has a Carbon/VOC Filter.